efeminella/backbone-eventbroker/README.md

 ### Creating namespaced EventBrokers
 The `EventBroker` API can be used to create and retrieve any number of specific namespaced `EventBrokers`.
 A namespaced `EventBroker` ensures that all events are published and subscribed against a specific namespace.

-Namespaced `EventBrokers` are retrieved via `Backbone.EventBroker.get(<i>namespace</i>)`.
+Namespaced `EventBrokers` are retrieved via `Backbone.EventBroker.get(*namespace*)`.
 If an `EventBroker` has not been created for the given namespace, it will be created and returned.
 All subsequent retrievals will return the same `EventBroker` instance for the specified namespace; i.e. only one unique `EventBroker` is created per namespace.

 ``` javascript
 var Users = Backbone.Collection.extend{{